franciscorcastro/Projects/Cyclistic/README.md

 4\.
 Asking the right questions
 ==============================

-Before any analysis starts, we should consider what is the actual problem weÔÇÖre trying to solve and how can the resulting insights from our analysis can drive business decisions.
+Before any analysis starts, we should consider what is the actual problem we're trying to solve and how can the resulting insights from our analysis can drive business decisions.
 In this case, our analysis of the historical trip data from Cyclistic users will inform a new marketing strategy designed to convert casual riders into annual subscribers or members.
 This brings us to our first deliverable, which was a clear statement of the business task:

 1. Analyze historical usage data to describe how annual members and casual users use Cyclistic bikes differently

 5\.
 Getting to know and preparing the data
 ==========================================

-As mentioned above, data is located and published in CyclisticÔÇÖs own website through monthly CSV files.
-ThereÔÇÖs a distinct .csv dataset for each of the last 12 months.
+As mentioned above, data is located and published in Cyclistic's own website through monthly CSV files.
+There's a distinct .csv dataset for each of the last 12 months.
 Inside every .csv file, there are thousands of rows, each containing information about 1 distinct trip.
 Each trip contains information logged through multiple columns regarding its duration, date, start and end station as well as some other crucial information such as membership status.

 Since the data is published by the bike-sharing service as open data, there should be no bias or credibility issues.
 At first glance, the data seems to be reliable, original, comprehensive, and current.
 Privacy, security and accessibility concerns are handled by the publisher, in this case, the bike sharing service Divvy.
 All usage of this data throughout this project adheres to the [Data License Agreement](https://divvybikes.com/data-license-agreement) of the publisher.
-To use the data provided, I downloaded the official files from the publisherÔÇÖs website on 14/07/2024 and compared them with each other to verify integrity.
+To use the data provided, I downloaded the official files from the publisher's website on 14/07/2024 and compared them with each other to verify integrity.

 Referring back to the business task, which was how casual riders and annual pass riders use the service differently, this dataset provides us with enough information to answer that given that it contains information about all trips that were made in the past 12 months using the service.
 From there we can identify trends and draw a comparison between the two groups.
 It is, however, still early to identify all the problems in the dataset, but a quick look through it already showed that there are a lot of blanks and null values across multiple columns.
-After this, weÔÇÖre able to present the second deliverable, a description of all data sources used:
+After this, we're able to present the second deliverable, a description of all data sources used:

 2\.
-The data for this activity is from Divvy Bikes, the city of ChicagoÔÇÖs bicycle sharing service.
-The dataset that was used for this project was the monthly data from June 2023 to June 2024, which was then combined into a single dataset by merging the 13 .csv files using WindowsÔÇÖ Command Prompt, as described in the next section.
+The data for this activity is from Divvy Bikes, the city of Chicago's bicycle sharing service.
+The dataset that was used for this project was the monthly data from June 2023 to June 2024, which was then combined into a single dataset by merging the 13 .csv files using Windows' Command Prompt, as described in the next section.
 The combined data set contained 6454011 rows and 13 columns for the variables listed below.

 Variable and DescriptionColumn and Data Type (in R)